EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Get the moment - `async getMoment()`
-Get the moment from the given XRPL index.
+Gets the moment from the given XRPL index.
 (1 Moment - 1190 XRP ledgers).

 ### Parameters
 | Name                   | Type   | Description                           |